MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/deployment-guide.md

 ## Install on Windows Server and Windows Server 2016 - Core configuration

 On Windows Server Core and Windows Server 2016 Core, Project Honolulu can installed via a Command Prompt instance (running as Administrator).
-A port and SSL certificate option must be specified, via the SME_PORT and SSL_CERTIFICATE_OPTION arguments respectively.
-If configuring Project Honolulu with an existing certificate, the SME_THUMBPRINT argument must used to specify its thumbprint.
+A port and SSL certificate option must be specified, via the `SME_PORT` and `SSL_CERTIFICATE_OPTION` arguments respectively.
+If configuring Project Honolulu with an existing certificate, the `SME_THUMBPRINT` argument must be used to specify its thumbprint.

+> [!WARNING]
+> Automatically generated certificates expire 60 days after installation.

    To install Project Honolulu and automatically generate a self-signed certificate: